GDC-ConsumerEdge/parameter-store/docs/user-journeys.md

 2. You may now add a new cluster.
 Required fields are marked with a red asterisk.
 Related objects are shown inline in the add cluster view.
    ![new cluster.png](doc_assets/cujs/new%20cluster.png)
-3. When complete, click the appropriate _Save_ button at the bottom of the scren
+3. When complete, click the appropriate _Save_ button at the bottom of the screen
 4. Validators are run against fields if defined and will report any data errors

 ### Notes